Xavier Grimble: Professional career

 Coming out of USC, analysts projected Grimble to be a seventh round selection or priority undrafted free agent.
 He was ranked as the 17th best tight end prospect available in the draft by DraftScout.com.
 Most analysts gave him positive reviews for his good hands, good frame, and ability to maintain possession while taking shots down the middle of the field.

 New York Giants

-Grimble went undrafted in the 2014 NFL Draft, but received contract offers as an undrafted free agent from the Washington Redskins, Atlanta Falcons, San Francisco 49ers, and New York Giants.
-On May 11, 2014, the New York Giants signed Grimble as an undrafted free agent.
+Grimble went undrafted in the 2014 NFL draft, but received contract offers as an undrafted free agent from the Washington Redskins, Atlanta Falcons, San Francisco 49ers, and New York Giants.
+On May 11, 2014, the Giants signed Grimble as an undrafted free agent.
 He entered training camp competing with Adrien Robinson, Larry Donnell, Daniel Fells, and Kellen Davis for the vacant starting tight end position left by the departures of Brandon Myers and Bear Pascoe.
 On August 24, 2014, the Giants waived Grimble.